marknokes/cache/README.md

 # cache

 A simple cache solution written in PHP.
-Uses wincache, SQLSVR, or filesystem (by default).
+Uses wincache, APCu, SQLSVR, or filesystem (by default).

 ## To get started: